Vestmannaeyjar – Þar sem hjartað slær…!

 Shaped by volcanic activity

 It was still steaming in places when I stood in its crater.
-And the view from the top of the Eldfell volcano is one of the most awe-inspiring I’ve ever seen.
+The view from the top of the Eldfell volcano is one of the most awe-inspiring I’ve ever seen.

 The camera just can’t take it all in.
 It’s spectacular in every direction!

-Flowery fields of lupines, with Eldfell and Helgafell looming in the background.
+Flowery fields of lupines, with the Eldfell and Helgafell volcanoes looming in the background.

 The Vestmannaeyjar Island Festival

 So that was it: I had to come back.
-I just had to see this fabled Verslunarmannahelgi Þjóðhátíð Í Vestmannaeyjum.
+I just had to see the fabled Verslunarmannahelgi Þjóðhátíð Í Vestmannaeyjum.
 By the time I left, I could pronounce the whole thing fluently.

 Essential itinerary items

-I seriously intended to return the next year, in August 2008.
+I seriously intended to return the next year for the festival in August.
 But in the end it didn’t happen.
-It wasn’t until June 2014 that I came back to Iceland.
+It wasn’t until June 2014 that I finally came back to Iceland.
 I had lured one of my friends into going, and for me there were 2 things that just HAD to be on the itinerary.

-- – The Fimmvörðuháls walking track across Eyjafjallajökull.
+- – The Fimmvörðuháls hiking route across Eyjafjallajökull.

 - – A trip to Vestmannaeyjar!